kamshory/edu-bootstrap/lib.inc/PHPExcel_1.8.0/Classes/PHPExcel/Shared/PCLZip/readme.txt

     - Check is a file is encrypted or not.
 Returns status 'unsupported_encryption' and/or error code PCLZIP_ERR_UNSUPPORTED_ENCRYPTION.
     - Corrected : Bad "version need to extract" field in local file header
-    - Add private method privCheckFileHeaders() in order to check local and central file headers.
+    - Add private method privCheckFileHeaders() in sort_order to check local and central file headers.
 PclZip is now supporting purpose bit flag bit 3.
 Purpose bit flag bit 3 gives the ability to have a local file header without size, compressed size and crc filled.
     - Add a generic status 'error' for file status